BoboTweaks/Better-Furnaces-and-Chests/README.md

 ---

 ## ⚙️ Configuration
+### v1.1.0
 The mod is highly customizable via `config/better-furnaces-and-chests.cfg`.

-You can adjust:
-- Rows per chest tier.
-- Speed per furnace tier.
-- Block hardness and tool requirements.
+### v1.2.0+ (Server-Side Authority)
+In version 1.2.0, gameplay settings have moved to the **Server Config** to ensure consistency in multiplayer.
+You can now find the file at:
+`serverconfig/better-furnaces-and-chests-server.cfg`

+**New Customization Options:**
+- **Items Consumed:** Set how many items are taken from the input for "batch smelting".
+- **Output Multiplier:** Configure bonus outputs per smelting operation.
+- **Synced Networking:** Server settings are automatically synced to clients upon joining.

 **Made with ❤️ by BoboTweaks.**